Ericliu001/SwiftUI-Architecture-Sample/README.md

 This integration ensures that dependency management and navigation concerns remain properly separated while working together effectively.

-## Contributing

-This sample demonstrates modern SwiftUI navigation best practices that can be adapted for your own applications.
-Feel free to use this as a reference for implementing scalable navigation in your SwiftUI projects.

 ---

 *This sample demonstrates an opinionated approach to SwiftUI navigation that prioritizes type safety, testability, and scalability.
 For more details on the design philosophy, see the accompanying blog post: [Building Scalable SwiftUI Navigation](https://eric-liu-developer.medium.com/building-scalable-navigation-in-swiftui-wip-45ff2845e4e2).*